 Yes, this is standard and makes it possible for a child to get multiple vaccines in one needle poke instead of many needle pokes.
 It’s not too much for a child’s body or immune system to handle.

-Why do kids have to wait until 1 year old for the measles vaccine?
+Why do kids usually have to wait until they are 1 for the measles vaccine?

 When should you consider the measles vaccines for your child before age 1?

-There are three instances where it would be recommended for a child under the age of 1 to get an early measles vaccine:
+There are some instances where it would be recommended for a child under the age of 1 to get an early measles vaccine according to NCDHHS.
+They include:

 Can a child get the second dose of the measles vaccine early?